Tips on this page cover:

 I use my DeWalt DC618KB Heavy-Duty Cordless Nail Gun for fixing spindles and railing spacers.
 I used to have a Paslode which is great when it works, but it was always going wrong or needing servicing.
-The dewalt nailer just seems to keep on going and going!
-It saves loads of time and the hastle of having to punch the nails under the surface so they can be filled.
+The Dewalt Nailer just seems to keep on going and going!
+It saves loads of time and the hassle of having to punch the nails under the surface so they can be filled.
 Also, using a hammer and nails can lead to the handrail 'bowing' up when you're nailing the top of the balusters to the handrail (mainly on an angled run).
-A nailgun and 600mm spirit level helps to avoid causing this problem.
+A nail-gun and 600mm spirit level helps to avoid causing this problem.

 If you don't have a nail-gun, use 20-40mm panel pins to fix the balusters and railing spacers.
 Keep an eye on the hand rail all the time as you fix them by looking down the length every so often, to make sure it's straight.